 The third leg was commercial ‘Investment’

 Following Charity and Justice there was a need for investment in Africa.
 Bob comments “the economic figures are staggering: Since 2001, the average economic growth across the continent is 6% per annum.
 The population want health, education, growth, an iPad...
 It is the fastest growing middle class in the world.
 One evening I saw a bicycle arrive in a village.
 I thought that it was someone sharpening knifes with a grindstone on the back of the bike.
 It turned out to be a pedal powered generator that was connected to a satellite uplink.
 People came out from huts with their mobile phones and laptops to send and receive emails from all over the world!”.
 In rural Africa people are as connected as we are in Europe.

 In 2011 Bob started the 8 Miles private equity fund for Africa.
 8 miles being the distance between Europe and Africa at the nearest points.
 A first close at USD 200,000,000 was achieved in 2014 and today the fund has investments in farming, paint factories, vineyards, and more and has created tens of thousands of direct and indirect jobs.
-At SGG Crossroads Bob will share his life, business and activist experiences and consider how all of us can make a difference to something in our lives.
-Maybe we cannot change a continent but maybe we can bring positive changes in another way.
+At IQEQ Crossroads Bob shared his business and activist experiences and consider how all of us can make a difference in our lives.
+Maybe we cannot change a continent but we can bring positive changes in another way.